runeksvendsen/key-value-store/README.md

+# Simple, multi-threaded key/value store
-# Software Transactional Memory-map with added persistence
+##### Software Transactional Memory-map with added persistence

 ### WARNING
 Experimental software - I use it mostly in development, as a simple, fast, local key-value store.